awslabs/multi-model-server/docker/README.md

 ## System Settings

 The system settings are stored in `dms_docker/dms_app.config`.
 You can modify these settings to use different models, or to apply other customized settings.
+The default settings were optimized for a C4.8xlarge instance.

     # deep-model-server arguments
     --models